zuohan88/python-ymodem-for-stm32-IAP/README.md

 # python-ymodem-for-stm32-IAP

-put the .bin file into mydir and run the python code to upload the .bin
+put the .bin file into mydir and run the main.py to upload the .bin

+#resource